reecemartin/reecemartin.ca/src/posts/ImplementationIsEverythingInTransit.md

 ---
-title: "Implementation is everything in transit"
+title: "Implementation is Everything in Transit"
 date: "2020-08-17"
 tags: "transit|modes"
 ---